psenger/Jersey-Security-Basic/README.md

 There are many ways you can implement Authentication and Authorization with Jersey.
 This is the most simplest example I could demo with [Basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 By no means should you drop this code into production.

+In addition I have hooked this up to a tomcat with a plugin created war goals so this can be deployed as a war to a 2.5 servlet speced container.

 ### Why

 If you are reading this, you may be wondering why I built this project.
 It is because someone in my Linkedin network asked me how to do this.
 This was the simplest example I could think of and is a collection of examples I gathered from other resources on the web.